jcharnetsky/ochito/README.md

-# Type-82
+# Ochito
-An ergonomic, split, wireless keyboard featuring 8 keys and 2 dpads
+An ergonomic, split, wireless keyboard featuring 8 keys and 2 dpads.
+"Ochito" comes from the small form factor of only 8 keys.
+The diminutive in spanish is used by adding '-ito' to the end of a word, in this case "ocho" or eight.

 ## Physical Layout
 The render below demonstrates what the right hand side of the keyboard will look like.
-With a single row of keys seen in pink, finger extension as well as lateral movement is kept to a minimum.
+With a single row of keys seen in brown, finger extension as well as lateral movement is kept to a minimum.
 In theory this would reduce strain as well as the risk of RSI.
-The cylinder seen in pink in a 5 directional pad allowing for key combinations or "chording" to type all keys on a normal keyboard.
-Finally, seen in white is a knurled "scroll wheel" which can be used as vertical scroll, volume adjust, screen brightness adjust, etc.
+The flat cylinder seen in blue is a 5 directional pad allowing for key combinations or "chording" to type all keys on a normal keyboard.

 ![Right Half](./images/right-hand.png)